Single Choice Early Action for First-Year Applicants

 3. Deferral for consideration in Regular Decision

-The last of these, deferral, means that the admissions committee has deferred its decision and will re-consider your application along with the Regular Decision applicants.
+The admissions committee reconsiders all deferred applications along with the Regular Decision applicants.
 Deferred applicants will receive a final decision by April 1.
 Applicants denied admission under Single-Choice Early Action are not eligible for further consideration for admission during that application cycle.

 Evaluation of Single-Choice Early Action Applications

 Single-Choice Early Action candidates are evaluated in the same way as are those who apply for Regular Decision.
-Senior grades are not often available for early candidates, so consider the strength of your record at the point of application if you use the Single-Choice Early Action program.
+The Admissions Committee does not give an advantage to students who apply through Single-Choice Early Action.